-You’ll need to track your progress, see what’s working and what isn’t, what needs to be changed, improved, or dropped altogether, and adjust accordingly.
+You’ll need to track your progress, see what’s working and what isn’t, identify what needs to be changed, improved, or dropped altogether, and adjust accordingly.

 A space shuttle or a plane doesn’t move along a straight line from Point A to Point B. In fact, most of the time it’s heading in the wrong direction—it’s off course, zigging to the left and zagging to the right.
 But it continues moving back to TRUE direction, constantly readjusting its trajectory until it gets to where it’s going.